jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 The problem is [`around`](http://hackage.haskell.org/package/hspec-2.7.1/docs/Test-Hspec.html#v:around) creates a isolated postgres cluster for every test.
 Even with all of our fancy caching this is still pretty time consuming compared to our queries which will be in the low single digit millisecond range.

-To limit the overhead starting a database, incures it is best to create the minimal number of database clusters.
+To limit the overhead starting a ephemeral database it is best to create the minimal number of database clusters.

 `hspec` is missing an `aroundAll` function.
 Here is one that I use: [aroundAll](https://gist.github.com/jfischoff/5cf62b82e1dd7d03c8a610ef7fd933ff)